 Your New Home

-- Check all utilities are connected.
+- Check utilities are connected and functioning.

 - Set up all beds with the right bedding, pillows and blankets immediately - you’ll be busy right up until bedtime, and you don’t want to worry about making them later when you’re tired.